 document the change in the Comments section of the original SA, provided a change in services is not significant.

+For documentation requirements for after-the-fact ancillary SA, refer to VRSM E-300: Case Notes Requirements – After-the-Fact SA.

 For more information about revising an SA, see the ReHabWorks User's Guide, Chapter 17: Case Purchase Order, 17.10 PO Change.